Massages are usually available in 30, 60, and 90 minute time lengths.

 60 minute massage

-Some people request a good deal of time on one area and not spend as much on another, or skip it completely.
+Some people request more time on one area and not spend as much on another, or skip it completely.
 Some like only an upper body massage, and not work on the legs.
 That’s fine – it’s your time to get what you need taken care of.

 90 minute massage

-A 90 minute massage allows extra time on a problem area without losing work anywhere else.
-You can get 30 minutes on your neck or back, and still have 60 minutes left for a full massage.
+A 90 minute massage allows all your muscles to be reset with plenty of time following for a full massage.
+It allows extra time on a problem area if needed.
 If there’s not a problem area, it allows time to do a complete thorough massage.
 The extra time makes a big difference for many people to thoroughly relax and back to feeling like themselves again.

 If 90 minutes is not long enough, let me know and we will work out something else.